myossifov/mercari-e-commerce-big-data-project/README.md

 Anika Bhattacharya: Coder/Writer: For this project, I drafted the initial abstract and contributed to the pre-processing and model building.
 I was responsible for part 3 in assignment 3 and part 2 in assignment 4.

 Martin Yossifov: Coder/Writer: Set up the GitHub repository, identified the dataset used for the project, contributed to the write-up for Parts 3 (last question) and Part 4 (Q3) and provided collaboration in areas as needed throughout the project.

+Travis Gillespie: Coder/Writer: For this project, I contributed to the EDA write-ups, model evaluation, and hyperparameter tuning.
+I was primarily responsible for part 4 in milestone 2, part 2 in milestone 3, part 1 in milestone 4, and the speed up analysis.